Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without

-On the other hand, and surprisingly, some packets actually tasted pretty decent and those are the instant coffee brands that made my list.
+On the other hand, surprisingly, some packets tasted pretty decent, and those are the instant coffee brands that made my list.

 Sudden Coffee (Highly Recommended)

-I can’t recommend Sudden Coffee enough it was the overall winner.
-During my taste tests, it became immediately clear that there was a clear winner and one coffee that was leaps and bounds above the rest in all departments.
+I can’t recommend Sudden Coffee enough.
+During my taste tests, it became apparent that there was a clear winner and one coffee leaps and bounds above the rest in all departments.

 A bit of background on Sudden that I was able to unearth.
-Sudden Coffee is the brainchild of Kalle Freese who is a two-time Finland barista champion and who also ranked as the 9th best barista in the world in 2015.
+Sudden Coffee is the brainchild of Kalle Freese, a two-time Finland barista champion and ranked as the 9th best barista in the world in 2015.

 The story goes that Kalle was drinking a cup of average instant coffee while on an airplane and wondered if it was possible to make a better-tasting instant coffee that was still convenient.

-Being a barista champion Kalle knows a thing or two about good tasting coffee, so by tapping into his vast barista knowledge base, he was able to create Sudden Coffee.
+Being a barista champion, Kalle knows a thing or two about good-tasting coffee, so he was able to create Sudden Coffee by tapping into his vast barista knowledge base.
 Sudden excels where others have failed and ticks all the boxes for choosing the best instant coffee.

 If you haven’t tried Sudden, I strongly suggest you try it – if only once.
 It might even change your complete thinking of instant coffee.
 Make sure to read my full Sudden Coffee review.

 Kona Instant Coffee

 My second recommendation is Kona Instant Coffee.
-If you haven’t heard of Kona Coffee, you should definitely check out my article on this popular Hawaiian coffee to understand what makes this coffee so special.
+If you haven’t heard of Kona Coffee, you should definitely check out my article on this popular Hawaiian Coffee to understand what makes this coffee so unique.